opentensor/developer-docs/docs/getting-started/install-btcli.md

 Before you can start developing, you must install `btcli` and then create Bittensor wallet.

+## Developer reference

+For a full developer reference, see the [Bittensor CLI section](../btcli.md).

 ## Install on macOS and Linux

 You can install `btcli` on your local machine directly from source. **Make sure you verify your installation after you install**.